BartoszCichecki/LenovoLegionToolkit/README.md

 ## How to collect logs?

-In some cases it will be super useful if you can provide logs that this app can create.
-This helps with debugging and other issue solving.
+In all troubleshooting situations, logs provide important information. **Always** attach logs to your issues.
+Critical error logs are saved automatically and saved under `"%LOCALAPPDATA%\LenovoLegionToolkit\log"`.

 To collect logs: